dinarly/Story/README.md

 * Shigeru Miyamoto (Ocarina of Time was the reason I started writing code)
 * Nintendo of America (replied to my email when I was 14, when I asked them "what [did] I need to learn for making videogames?"; they guided me to learn C++/OpenGL)
 * Miguel Gomez (Interactive Simulation of Water Surfaces within Game Programming Gems helped me to build my first 3d app back in 2002)
+* United Nations Environment Programme World Conservation Monitoring Centre (it was an honour and transformative for me to learn about biodiversity from experts whilst also being taught web development on the job)
 * Shaykh Abdalqadir as-Sufi (leader of the Darqawi-Shadhili-Qadiri Tariqa; the chain of transmission of the letters inside The Darqawi Way — and also the wird contained within — are the most beloved of gifts)